UserNameNotFoundInFloder/Barebone-Tool-Lite/README.md

 Compilation and execution:
 System requirements: Windows OS (since it uses Windows‑specific APIs like taskkill, shutdown, and _popen).
 A C++17‑compatible compiler such as MSVC or MinGW‑w64 is required.
 All dependencies (DownLoad.h and the required DLLs) are already included in the project; no additional setup is needed.
-Compilation examples: With MSVC, run cl /EHsc /std:c++17 SystemTools.cpp in a Developer Command Prompt.
-With MinGW‑w64, run g++ -std=c++17 SystemTools.cpp -o SystemTools.exe.
-If DownLoad.h is not in the current directory, add the appropriate -I include path and link any necessary libraries.
+Compilation examples: With MinGW‑w64, run g++ -std=c++17 SystemTools.cpp -o SystemTools.exe -I curl-8.21.0_7-win64-mingw/include -L curl-8.21.0_7-win64-mingw/lib -lcurl -lws2_32 -lwldap32 -lbcrypt -lDownloadLibe.

 Usage:
 Run the compiled SystemTools.exe, then enter a number from 1 to 8 according to the main menu prompts.
 Each function will ask for further parameters (time, path, PID, etc.) as needed.